 Insurance coverage is an agreement between you and your insurance carrier.
-It is your responsibility to determine whether or not you have out-of-network benefits, if you require prior authorization or a referral prior to services being provided, or if audiology services and/or hearing aids are covered through your plan.
+We, as healthcare providers, just execute that agreement for you.
+As a result, it is your responsibility to determine whether or not you have out-of-network benefits (if Hearing Doctors of NJ is not a participating provider in your insurance plan), if you require prior authorization or a referral prior to services being provided, or if audiology services and/or hearing aids are covered through your plan.
 It is important to gather this information prior to your appointment with us.
-Hearing Doctors of NJ cannot submit a claim to any insurance carrier we are out of network with.
-Upon payment in full for services rendered, you will receive a paid in full invoice that you can submit to your insurance carrier for reimbursement.
+Hearing Doctors of NJ cannot submit a claim to any insurance carrier if we do not have all required orders, referrals, or prior authorizations on file.
+They cannot be obtained after the service is provided.
+If you are unsure of your coverage specifics, please bring your member benefits handbook with you to the appointment.